kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 ### Documentation component

 In Kyma, we render the documentation sources both on the website under the **Docs** view and as built-in documentation in the UI on every Kyma cluster.
 To unify the way in which it is displayed in both places, we created our own React [documentation component](https://github.com/kyma-incubator/documentation-component) to render Markdown formats and specifications such as OpenAPI, AsyncAPI, and OData.
 We use this component on the website to render Markdown formats and OpenAPI specifications with [custom styles](https://github.com/kyma-project/website/tree/master/src/components/generic-documentation/render-engines) applied in chosen views.
-The documentation component also provides tabs, copy buttons next to code snippets, and scrollspy in **Docs** and **Community** views:
+The documentation component also provides tabs, copy buttons next to code snippets, and scrollspy in the **Docs** and **Community** views:

 ![Features provided by the documentation component](./documentation-component.png)

 ### React-markdown library

 We also wanted to customize the way we render some Markdown elements.
 Since Gatsby couldn't cater for all our needs, and we couldn't find any other suitable tool, we created one on our own.
 We needed a unified library that we could use for both the website and the cluster documentation.
-We came up with the [react-markdown library](https://github.com/kyma-incubator/documentation-component/tree/master/packages/markdown-render-engine) as a wrapper for the [`react-markdown`](https://github.com/rexxars/react-markdown).
-We used it in the **Docs**, **Blog**, and **Community** views to customize such Markdown elements as panels, or icons next to external links.
+We came up with the [react-markdown library](https://github.com/kyma-incubator/documentation-component/tree/master/packages/markdown-render-engine) as a wrapper for [`react-markdown`](https://github.com/rexxars/react-markdown).
+We used it in the **Docs**, **Blog**, and **Community** views to customize such Markdown elements as panels and icons that appear next to external links.

 ![Features provided by the react-markdown library](./react-markdown.png)

 ### ClusterAssetGroups

 We even found a place for a chunk of Kubernetes implementation in our frontend.
 In Kyma, we use our in-house k8s-based component [Rafter](https://kyma-project.io/docs/components/rafter/#overview-rafter-in-kyma) as a backend mechanism for uploading data for documentation topics.
-Rafter is based on AssetGroup and ClusterAssetGroup custom resources (CRs) — we decided to use their structure on the website to configure the left-side navigation for [documentation topics](https://kyma-project.io/community/guidelines/content#add-new-documentation-to-the-website-add-new-documentation-to-the-website) in the **Docs** and **Community** views, simply by fetching content from these `.yaml` files.
+Rafter provides ClusterAssetGroup custom resources (CRs) that group assets — we decided to use their structure on the website to configure the left-side navigation for [documentation topics](https://kyma-project.io/community/guidelines/content#add-new-documentation-to-the-website-add-new-documentation-to-the-website) in the **Docs** and **Community** views.
+We did it simply by fetching the content from these `.yaml` files.
 Each [ClusterAssetGroup](https://github.com/kyma-project/kyma/tree/master/resources/core/charts/docs/charts/content-ui/templates) is a separate node in the navigation.
 The content loader uploads the source documentation for a given topic from the path specified in the ClusterAssetGroup CR under the **filter** path.
 It then renders the sources in the order and under the name specified in the CRs (`rafter.kyma-project.io/order: "2"` and `displayName: "Service Catalog"` respectively).
 Similarly to the documentation component and the react-markdown library, we use ClusterAssetGroup CRs both on the website and for the documentation on Kyma clusters.

 ![ClusterAssetGroups for the left-side navigation](./ClusterAssetGroups.png)